EC528-Fall-2025/XFault-ITBench/README.md

 - **Multi-Service Coordination Faults** - load balancer misrouting, cascading cross-service failures, misconfigured mesh policies, and downstream rate-limiting or throttling.
 These represent the most severe reliability incidents, where dependencies multiply the impact of a single failure.
 - **Observability** - integration of new fault scenarios with Prometheus, Jaeger, openSearch, etc, to support monitoring and tracing tools so that agent performance can be measured consistently.
 Also to ensure SREs have the metrics, traces,and logs necessary for root cause analysis and incidents triage.
 - **Usability Enhancements** - creation of modular, reusable fault components and documentation updates so SREs and open source contributors can easily reproduce incidents, create new combinations, and test AI-driven remediation strategies.

+Minimum Viable Product (MVP):
+- Implement and extend 9 fault scenarios at least 3 fault scenarios per level

+Extended goal:
+- Implement and extend another 6 fault scenarios across each level
+- New Tools introduced to ITBench such as Istio Service Mesh

-**Out of Scope Features**:
+**Out of Scope Features (Not included in this project)**:

 - Creation of new AI agents (evaluation only)
 - Support for non-kubernetes environments (testing assumes kubernetes as base) such as Python Unit Testing API
 - Major redesign of ITBench’s architecture (extending existing mechanisms, not rebuilding framework)
-- New Tools introduced to ITBench such as Istio Service Mesh

 By setting these boundaries, the project ensures focus on realistic reliability scenarios.
 The result is a powerful testbed where SREs can validate whether AI agents respond as effectively as human engineers to production-scale failures; from small misconfigurations to multi-service outages.